RoryKirsi/Fish-Competition-Back-end-Server/README.md

 ●	setupServerDocker: build the Docker Image of the Back-end Server service by Dockerfile, and push to the Docker repository.
 (The Server Script: test.py is created by Python3)\
 ●	setupWebDocker: build the Docker Image of the Web service by Dockerfile, and push to the Docker repository.
 (The Web stuff is copied from Web Repository: https://github.com/xuqinzju/FishingWeb)\

+Once the Ansible jobs are finished, Docker and Docker Image are ready.
+Log in to the Cloud server.
+To Start the Back-end Server and Web by following command.\
+Back-end Server: docker run --name="fishing_app_server" -d kirsi/fishing_app_server \
+Web: docker run --name="fishing_app_web" -p 80:80 -d kirsi/fishing_app_web \

+Finally, browsing the cloud server IP address on browser, the Web is able to use.